 Pricing

 beehiiv is free to use up to 2,500 subscribers.
-From there, there are two tiers priced at $42 and $89 per month –and that’s if you go all-in and buy an annual membership.
+From there, there are two tiers with prices starting at $39 and $99 per month — getting more expensive the more subscribers you have.

 4. Patreon